All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How much does compounded semaglutide cost?

 Compounded semaglutide through FormBlends starts at $199 per month, compared to approximately $1,300 per month for brand-name Wegovy without insurance.
-The compounded version includes the same active ingredient with physician oversight and medication delivery.
+The compounded version includes compounded formulations of the active ingredient with physician oversight and medication delivery.

 What happens when you stop taking semaglutide?